News/Blog

 Significant Senate race outcomes include:

-• Senate District 37 flips from blue to red as Choi defeats Newman.
+• Senate District 37 flips from blue to red as Choi appears to have defeated Newman by 7,000 votes.
 Mr. Choi was helped in this effort by a late $750,000 independent expenditure campaign funded by the American Federation of State, County and Municipal Employees (AFSCME) who were upset with Senator Newman holding a union-friendly bill in his education committee earlier this year.
 AFSCME wanted to set an example warning other Democrats not to cross them.
 Hardball politics here.

 • Assemblyman Tim Grayson has successfully moved up to the Senate with a 23,000-vote lead with 100% of precincts reporting.

-• Republican Jim Shoemaker is 500 votes behind Democrat Jerry McNerney in a Central Valley seat being vacated by Susan Talamantes-Eggman.
-This could turn into another Republican pick up.
+• Democrat Jerry McNerney beat Republican Jim Shoemaker in a Central Valley seat being vacated by Susan Talamantes-Eggman.
+This race was close but McNerney prevailed by over 10,000 votes.

 • Assemblywoman Megan Dahle (R) has succeeded in moving up to the Senate by winning her term-limited husband’s Senate District 1 seat.